 - Chalk a Safety Circle on a deck or patio with regular or glow in the dark sidewalk chalk.

 - Surround the fire pit with fire pit benches or outdoor chairs and let them indicate the Safety Circle.
+Or make your own log stump stools to provide seating as well as indicate the Safety Circle.

 - Lay a circle of bricks or stones around the fire pit.